The Gibb River Road has become so popular in recent years, it is rather busy these days.

 To start with, drop your tyre pressure!
 Recommended off road pressures are way below the pressure you need on bitumen.
 If your tyres are too hard they don't give when in contact with sharp rocks, and, BANG, ...

 Recommended pressures vary with the vehicle, tyre size and type and the load.
-(The printable Kimberley guide has more details and numbers.)
+(Destination Kimberley has the details and numbers.)

 I have yet to change a tyre on the Gibb River Road.
 I have yet to overtake another vehicle there, too.